filecoin-project/curio/documentation/en/configuration/default-curio-configuration.md

         #NoAnnounceAddresses = []

   [Market.HTTP]
+    # Enable the HTTP server on the node
+    #
+    # type: bool
+    #Enable = false

     # DomainName specifies the domain name that the server uses to serve HTTP requests.
+DomainName cannot be empty and cannot be
+    # an IP address
     #
     # type: string
     #DomainName = ""